 As prescribed by regulation 58, the fees that are payable by rail transport operators are specified in Schedule 3 to the National Regulations.
-Changes to the methodology for calculating fees were agreed by state and territory ministers in November 2016 and commence from 1 July 2017.
-For more information about the changes see the cost recovery review page.
+Changes to the methodology for calculating fees were agreed by state and territory ministers in November 2016 and commenced 1 July 2017.

 The fees relevant to accredited rail transport operators, or those seeking accreditation, are outlined below.

 Excerpt from Schedule 3 to the National Regulations:

 Application (complex operations) fee for accreditation